study-uhp/study-uhp.github.io/index.md

 ![](images/landing-updated.PNG)

-After signing up and clicking the top left icon, users will see this landing page.
+After signing in and clicking the top left icon, users will see this landing page.

 ![](images/landing-updated-signedin.PNG)